-WHAT SPURRED THIS INITIATIVE?
+WHAT SPURRED THE MOMENTUM CONSERVATION INITIATIVE?

-WHO HAS DEVELOPED THE CURRENT PLAN?
+WHO DEVELOPED THE CURRENT PLAN?

-After the first “big” meeting in Scarborough, which was attended by representatives of 23 conservation organizations, a smaller Working Group was formed.
+After the first larger “exploratory meeting” in Scarborough, which was attended by representatives of 23 conservation organizations, a smaller Working Group was formed.
 The Working Group had active input from 11 trusts: Chebeague and Cumberland Land Trust, Falmouth Land Trust, Kittery Land Trust, Oceanside Conservation Trust, Portland Trails, Presumpscot Regional Land Trust, Royal River Land Trust, Scarborough Land Conservation Trust, South Portland Land Trust, Three Rivers Land Trust and Windham Land Trust.
 Whit Whitney of the Maine Coast Heritage Trust was also an active member of the Working Group.

 HOW WAS THE PLAN FORMULATED?

 The Working Group met monthly beginning in January 2011.
-It looked at several different models of collaboration among land trusts2 before convening a second “big” meeting in March, 2011 to gather more input.
+It looked at several different models of collaboration among land trusts2 before convening a second larger “exploratory meeting” in March, 2011 to gather more input.
 At that meeting it was decided that asking for letters of interest would be a good way to gauge the level of enthusiasm for the idea.
 In the Fall of 2011, a dozen land trusts3 submitted such letters.
 During the summer of 2011, the Working Group also conducted a needs assessment to determine the type of work with which land trusts need help.
 The results of the needs assessment gave shape to the concept and created a basis for a budget.

-HOW IS SMCC STRUCTURED AND MANAGED?
+HOW IS MOMENTUM CONSERVATION STRUCTURED AND MANAGED?

 Yes.
 New members are welcome at any time.
 There is no maximum number of organizations that can join.